Jack Studdert: Military career

 Studdert graduated from Royal Military College, Duntroon in December 1943, and was commissioned as a lieutenant in the Royal Australian Artillery (RAA).
 During the Second World War he served with the 2/6th Field Regiment in the Netherlands East Indies (Halmahera and Borneo), with the occupation forces in Japan, and with the Headquarters of the 34th Infantry Brigade.
 After the war he was posted as an instructor at the Artillery School, North Head, and subsequently as Adjutant of the 6th Field Regiment in Tasmania.
 After attending the Canadian Staff College at Kingston, Ontario, he was appointed as the Instructor Artillery at the Royal Military College and subsequently attended the Royal Military College of Science, Shrivenham in England.

 In April 1960, Studdert became the first Commanding Officer of the re-raised 4th Field Regiment, tasked with preparing the unit for service in Vietnam.
 Before their deployment, he was posted as the Technical Staff Officer Grade 1 at the Australian High Commission in London.
 This was followed by a number of materiel related postings.

 In 1969 Studdert was posted as the Commandant of the Officer Training Unit, Scheyville, until May 1972.
 For his service as commandant, he was appointed an Officer of the Order of the British Empire.

 Studdert moved to Canberra in 1972, serving in the Materiel Division and retiring in December 1978 as the Deputy Chief of Materiel.
 For his work in Materiel Division he was made an Officer of the Order of Australia.

 Retirement

 In the 24 years following his retirement, Studdert returned to the region where he grew up and worked a property, Bunratty, just south of Goulburn.
 He spent most of those years as the Secretary of the local Gundarry Bush Fire Brigade, where he wrote a 5-year equipment replacement and upgrade plan, established an effective command, control and communications system for the Brigade and planned and implemented regular and meaningful training for the fire fighters.

-Studdert suffered a series of heart attacks from October 2002 and died in Canberra Hospital on 18 February 2003.
+Studdert had a series of heart attacks from October 2002 and died in Canberra Hospital on 18 February 2003.
 He was buried at the Goulburn cemetery; the funeral service at St Nicholas' church was well attended and the Rural Fire Service provided the pallbearers.